How to finance your education.

-If you feel you need help financing your education, you can apply for financial aid by filling out a FAFSA (Free Application for Federal Student Aid) online.
-The FAFSA is an application that collects the basic information needed to determine your eligibility for all of the financial aid programs sponsored by the federal government.
+If you need help financing your education, you can apply for financial aid by filling out a FAFSA (Free Application for Federal Student Aid) online.
+The FAFSA is an application that collects the information needed to determine your eligibility for all of the financial aid programs sponsored by the federal government.
 These include Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Federal Work-Study Program, Perkins Loans and Federal Direct Student Loans.

-Once the FAFSA is processed, you can view and print your Student Aid Report (SAR) online.
+Once your FAFSA is processed, you can view and print your Student Aid Report (SAR) online.
 Your SAR will indicate your expected family contribution for federal student aid programs as calculated by the federal processor.
 UB’s financial aid office receives this information electronically when you file, so it is not necessary to send us your SAR.
 Financial aid awards will be mailed beginning in March.

 If you are a New York State resident, you will initiate the Tuition Assistance Program (TAP) application process by completing the FAFSA.
 A separate application is required for TAP.
 This can be filed electronically while you are filing your FAFSA.
 Once you reach the confirmation page, click on “New York Residents Only” to file for TAP.
-Remember the TAP code is 1010.
+UB’s TAP code is 1010.

-Last updated: February 05, 2013 12:44 pm EST
+Last updated: July 16, 2019 2:50 pm EST